fieldtrip/website/getting_started/neuralynx_fcdc.md

 During acquisition the 16 bit trigger channel is sampled with 32kHz, just like all other channels.
 Consequently in the .ndr DMA log file there is a "ttl" channel that represents the triggers.
 The ttl channel is a 32 bit channel, although only 16 of those bits are connected to the trigger input.

 After spikesplitting, there is a .ttl file containing the same 32kHz representation of the trigger channel as in the DMA log file.
 There are also two files (.tsl and .tsh) that represent the lowest and highest 32 bits of the 64 bit timestamp channel.
 The Neuralynx timestamp channel has a clock rate of 1MHz, i.e. 1e6 timestamps per second, or approximately 32 timestamps per data sample at 32kHz (1e6/32556).

 After spikedownsampling, the continuous sampled LFP channels are not represented at 32kHz any more, but typically at 1000 Hz.
 That means that the samples at which the triggers occur in the .ttl channel cannot directly be mapped onto the samples in the LFP channels.
 The method to link the original triggers to the downsampled data is by means of the timestamps.
 The **[ft_spikedownsample](/reference/ft_spikedownsample)** function has the option *cfg.timestampdefinition* which can be *'orig'* or *'sample'*.
 If you specify it as *cfg.timestampdefinition='sample'*, the timestamps in the downsampled LFP channels will correspond to the original samples, i.e. there will be 32566 timestamps per second in the downsampled data.
 The first downsampled sample will be at timestamp 17, because the first 32 original samples are all compressed into the first downsampled sample.
 If you specify *cfg.timestampdefinition='orig'*, the downsampled LFP data will be written to disk with the original timestamp definition with 1e6 timestamps per second.
 ### Data preprocessing

 Data sessions that had been subsequently split, downsampled and stored in Plexon .nex format are suitable to be preprocessed for further analysis.
 To get a general idea of how to proceed, we recommend to read the documentation of the FieldTrip  **[ft_preprocessing](/reference/ft_preprocessing)** function and the preprocessing tutorials in the [tutorial documentation](/tutorial) .
-Here, we will focused on how to read the Plexon dataset directories (//_ds//) which contain multiple .nex files.
+Here, we will focused on how to read the Plexon dataset directories (*_ds*) which contain multiple .nex files.
 A basic configuration structure is provided belo

 	cfg = [];
 	cfg.dataset          = dataset;      % "_ds" dataset directory
 	cfg.dataformat       = 'plexon_ds';  % this is optional, and will be auto-detected